Skip to main content

 PhD students and Post-docs, want to broaden your knowledge base, and become wiser on all fronts?
 Consider our pre-conference activities which include the Henley International Business Masterclasses which run during the week prior to the conference and cover the following topics:

-• International Business, Development and Policy, by Rajneesh Narula (and guest speakers) – Dates TBC.
+• International Business, Development and Policy, by Rajneesh Narula (and guest speakers) – 13-14 April 2026.

-• International Business Innovation and Economic Geography, by Davide Castellani and Lucia Piscitello (and guest speakers) – Dates TBC.
+• International Business Innovation and Economic Geography, by Davide Castellani (and guest speakers, including Anthony Goerzen and others TBC) – 15-16 April 2026.

 We welcome submission of extended abstracts or papers in all areas of international business for the conference competitive paper sessions.